karolamik13/tbg-ncu.github.io/members/wn.md

 -----------------

 Since 2019
-:   *Director of Doctoral School of Exact and Life Sciences*, NCU, Toruń, Poland
+:   *Director of Doctoral School of Exact and Life Sciences*, NCU (Toruń, Poland).

-:   *Head of the Department of Biophysics* at the Institute of Physics NCU, Toruń, Poland
+:   *Head of the Department of Biophysics* at the Institute of Physics NCU (Toruń, Poland).

 2011-present
-:   *Head of the Interdisciplinary Physics and Computer Science Group*, Interdisciplinary Centre of Modern Technologies, NCU, Toruń, Poland
+:   *Head of the Interdisciplinary Physics and Computer Science Group*, Interdisciplinary Centre of Modern Technologies, NCU (Toruń, Poland).

 2007-2010
-:   *Deputy Director of the Institute of Physics*, NCU, Toruń, Poland
+:   *Deputy Director of the Institute of Physics*, NCU (Toruń, Poland).

 2004–2007
-:   *Dean of Interfaculty Math and Science College*, NCU, Toruń, Poland
+:   *Dean of Interfaculty Math and Science College*, NCU (Toruń, Poland).

 2001-2003
-:   *Vice-Dean of Interfaculty Math and Science College*, NCU, Toruń, Poland
+:   *Vice-Dean of Interfaculty Math and Science College*, NCU (Toruń, Poland).

 2001-present
-:   *Head of Theoretical Molecular Biophysics Group*, Institute of Physics, NCU, Toruń, Poland
+:   *Head of Theoretical Molecular Biophysics Group*, Institute of Physics, NCU (Toruń, Poland).

 2012-present
-:   *full professor of Physics* Institute of Physics NCU, Toruń, Poland
+:   *full professor of Physics* Institute of Physics NCU (Toruń, Poland).

 2003-2012
-:   *Associate professor* at Institute of Physics NCU, Toruń, Poland
+:   *Associate professor* at Institute of Physics NCU (Toruń, Poland).

 1991-2003
-:   *Assistant professor* at Institute of Physics NCU, Toruń, Poland
+:   *Assistant professor* at Institute of Physics NCU (Toruń, Poland).

 1993
 :   *Postdoctoral poste-vert INSERM fellowship*, Laboratory for Applied Optics, Ecole Polytechnique, Paris-Palaiseau, France